wikicore/database/mysql/basic-concepts/README.md

 ## Delete

-Deleta onde a condição for verdadeira:
+Deletar onde a condição for verdadeira:
 ```sql
 DELETE FROM sales_tb WHERE id = 1;
 ```